JCSDA/ufo/.github/ISSUE_TEMPLATE/basic-issue.md

 ---
-name: Basic issue
+name: Regular issue
-about: Describe this issue template's purpose here.
+about: This is a blank issue.
 title: ''
 labels: ''
 assignees: ''